theyosh/TerrariumPI/docs/_hardware/script_relay.md

 ## Information

 This is a script relay which can be used to support a not supported relay.
 TerrariumPI will execute this script with no parameters when it tries to read the current relay state.
-And when you change the dimmer, the script will get an extra parameter which is a int from 0 - 100.
+And when you change the dimmer in the GUI, the script will get an extra parameter which is a int from 0 - 100.
 Where 0 is off and 100 is fully on.

+A single on/off relay will get the value 100 for on and 0 for off.

 When for what reason the readout is not possible, return the value '-1' when requested.
 This will tell TerrariumPI to keep the last existing value.

+And make sure your script is [executable](https://linuxhandbook.com/make-file-executable/).
+You can use the same Python libraries that are installed.
+See the `requirements.txt` for instaled libraries.

 An example can be found in the [contrib](https://github.com/theyosh/TerrariumPI/blob/4.x.y.z/contrib/external_switch.py) folder.